Justin Kan: Exec

-Justin Kan launched Exec on February 29, 2012, a new service to allow anyone to outsource anything you want for $25/hour.
-Exec was co-founded with his brother Daniel Kan, former head of UserVoice business development, and Stanford graduate Amir Ghazvinian.
+Kan launched Exec on February 29, 2012 with the goal of allowing anyone to outsource miscellaneous tasks for $25/hour.
+Exec was co-founded with his brother Daniel Kan, former head business development at UserVoice, and Amir Ghazvinian.

-Exec was purchased by Handybook, a company founded by Oisin Hanrahan, Umang Dua, Ignacio Leonhardt, and Weina Scott, in an all-stock transaction in January 2014.
+In January 2014, Exec was purchased by Handybook, in an all-stock transaction.

 Y Combinator

 Kan was a member of the first batch of YC-funded startups in 2005 for Kiko Calendar, and was funded by YC again for Justin.tv and Exec.
-Kan became a partner at Y Combinator in March 2014, where he offered advice to the new startups in each batch.
+Kan became a partner at Y Combinator in March 2014, where he offered advice to the new startups.
 In March 2017, Kan left Y Combinator to start his own incubator, Zero-F.

 The Drop

-The Drop is a Reddit-style electronic music discovery platform that launched early 2015.
-Users can post and up-vote community curated and sourced tracks.
+The Drop is a Reddit-style electronic music discovery platform that launched in early 2015.
+Users can post and up-vote community-curated and sourced tracks.
 It was founded by Kan and his college friend Ranidu Lankage.